-Every once in a while it is time to take a step back and take a look at the whole of life.
-Take a deep breath.
+Every once in a while, it is time to take a step back and take a look at the whole of life.

-The journey ought to be joyous though not without the pain of growth, loss, and failure.
+The journey ought to be joyous, not without the pain of growth, loss, and failure.

 There are essentially five aspects of life: social, emotional, psychological, spiritual, and physical.
-Each can be broken down further such as social into the family, friends, work associates, and social media.
+Each can be broken down further, such as social family, friends, work associates, and social media.
 In general, and for this post, we are going to think big picture thinking with the five!

-For example, if you are writing a book and setting time aside in the week every week to work on a SMART Goal meaning you will have less time for client care starting at 4 pm – 530pm to dedicate.
-You know this because family time is off-limits, your time with your friends is already limited and essential to happiness.
-You know the time must be taken for the boo from work.
-You may choose to send an email explaining your absence or you may want to engage a new CRM, so that the work becomes more fluid.
+For example, if you are writing a book and setting time aside every week to work on a SMART Goal, you will have less time for client care starting at 4 pm – 530pm to dedicate.
+You know this because family time is off-limits; your time with your friends is already limited and essential to happiness.
+You know the time must be taken for the book from working.
+You may choose to send an email to manage expectations, or you may want to engage a new CRM, so that the work becomes more fluid.
 You may choose to hire someone to manage some of the work for you.
 You may also have the plan to share your author’s journey on social media.
 Letting your clients feel involved or vested in the book as your write it.
 This process allows you to sit back and think about it the impact of the SMART goal on your social life.

 A tolerable growing pain that does not steal the joy of the journey.